gastonamengual/gastonamengual-github.io/content/Machine Learning/k-Nearest Neighbors.md

 ### 3.2.2 Optimum *k*

 Boxplots for the accuracy for each *k* considering all K folds will be constructed.
 The optimum *k* will be the one with maximum median.
-The mean was not used to minimize the effects of outliers.
+The median was used instead of the mean to minimize the effects of outliers.

 ```python